A demonstration that classical gravity does not produce entanglement: A Newton-Cartan Analysis

 $t_c\xi^c$ is the proper time, which in this setting necessarily agrees with the absolute time elapsed between the two endpoints of $\gamma$, the total lifetime of the experiment $T$.
 Given the static nature of the experiment protocol, the expression further simplifies as $m(\phi'-\phi)*T$, where $(\phi'-\phi)$ is understood as a function solely of spatial coordinates at a point, corresponding to the difference between the gravitational potentials associated with $\nabla'$ and $\nabla$.
-Finally, as discussed in that appendix, this quantity can be regarded as equivalent to the value of a classical action, which upon quantization yields a phase factor in agreement with existing analyses of the experiment.
+(For full details, see the original work.)
+Finally, as is explicitly argued in that appendix, this quantity can be regarded as equivalent to the value of a classical action, which upon quantization yields a phase factor in agreement with existing analyses of the experiment.

-What is significant for present purposes, however, is that in the case where the underlying theory is not a quantum theory whose basis states are approximated as distinct models, and instead there is just one single model (whatever it is), everything in the preceding analysis goes through, but with $\nabla'=\nabla$.
-It is immediate that the phase factor trivializes (disregarding that computing the phase factor is arguably no longer physically motivated if the wavefunction branches are identical), and we can clearly say why: the relevant force field that showed up earlier in the analysis is the $\textbf{0}$ tensor.
+What is significant for present purposes, however, is that in the case where the underlying theory is not a quantum theory whose basis states are approximated as distinct NCG models centered on $\gamma$, and instead there is just one single model (whatever it is), everything in the preceding analysis goes through, but with $\nabla'=\nabla$.
+It is immediate that the phase factor trivializes (disregarding that computing the phase factor is arguably no longer physically motivated if the wavefunction branches are identical), and we can clearly say why: the relevant force field that showed up earlier in the analysis is the $\textbf{0}$ tensor (cf. footnote \ref{fntrivial}).
 To produce entanglement requires otherwise.
+We stress that although this observation about classical NCG mediation was absent in \cite{huggett2023quantum} due to the emphasis there on quantum NCG mediation, it follows immediately as a consequence.

 Note that while we have argued that NCG is the appropriate Newtonian limit for the analysis of classical gravitational mediation (hence our demonstration that it induces no entanglement), there are outstanding questions regarding the applicability of our quantum Newton-Cartan derivation of the standard phase difference.
 First, one would like to recover this picture from the quantized NCG developed in \cite{christian1997exactly}, in analogy to the relativistic case \cite{chen2023quantum}.
 Second, there is the much harder question of whether quantized NCG as formulated in \cite{christian1997exactly} can be obtained as the Newtonian limit of some more plausible theory of quantum gravity than quantized linear GR, given that classical NCG is the limit of \textit{full} GR.